flycheck/flycheck/doc/user/syntax-checkers.rst

  Syntax checkers
 =================

-This document explains how Flycheck selects external tools to check a buffer.

 Flycheck does not check buffers on its own.
 Instead it delegates this task to external *syntax checkers* which are external programs or services that receive the contents of the current buffer and return a list of errors in the buffer,